 What is send policy?

-Send policy in schools is important to meet quality standards for children with VI.
+School send policy pack to help schools to meet quality standards for children with VI.

 Do you have a concise set of policies in place to support your day to day running of your service?

 Use this set of policies to design a set bespoke to your needs.
 Reflect the day to day running of your Service for Vision Impairment.

 This policy pack will create an ideal starting point for send policy in schools.

 - Independent access skills policy and Individual access programme

 - Early Years Policy

 - Low Vision Aid Policy

 - Transition Policy